Simple Sustainable Swaps – 30+ Ways To Be More Eco-Friendly!

 We have already found tons of sustainable swaps and if you try even half of them you can probably feel pretty great about yourself!

-But there are a few more eco-friendly swaps that can contribute to a sustainable house.
-Let’s talk about some small sustainable changes you can make in everyday life.
+But there are a few more easy eco swaps that can contribute to a sustainable house.
+Let’s talk about how to be more sustainable in everyday life.

 - Stop buying paper plates and plastic cups.